eoinkelly/notes/rails/raw-sql/index.md

 The sub-protocols are:

-2. Extended query sub-protocol
+1. Extended query sub-protocol
     * Query processing split into multiple steps.
 You app sends a separate message to the database for each step
         1. Parsing (textual-query --> [Parser] --> prepared-statement)
         2. Binding parameter values (prepared-statement --> [Binder] --> portal)
         3. Execution (portal --> [Executor] --> results)
-    * This protocol is more complex than the _Simple query_ sub-protocol but also more flexible, more secure, and has better performance for repeated queries.
+    * This protocol is more complex than the _Simple query_ sub-protocol (see below) but also more flexible, more secure, and has better performance for repeated queries.
     * **It completely eliminates SQLi if you bind all your data values!** The database receives the SQL string and the data values as different messages so it cannot get confused and treat a data value as part of the SQL string.
 1. Simple query sub-protocol
     * Your app sends a single string (which already has all required data values interpolated into it).
 The string is parsed and immediately executed by the server.
     * This is the older sub-protocol.
 It is simpler but less flexible and less secure than the _Extended query sub-protocol_
-3. `COPY` operations sub-protocol
+1. `COPY` operations sub-protocol
     * This is a special sub-protocol for copying large volumes of data to/from the database e.g. during import or export.
     * We are not interested in this protocol in today's discussion